Font Size

 The "Basic Policy on the Promotion of Consumer Education"(decided by the Cabinet, June 2013), which was developed pursuant to this Act, states that the national government and local governments should provide opportunities so that anyone, regardless of where he or she lives, can access consumer education in various settings, including school, home, community and workplace, throughout a lifetime from young age to elderly.

-Efforts to reduce food loss and waste
+Initiatives to reduce food loss and waste